📄️ Contents

 📄️ Presets Functionality

-The presets functionality enables you to save and recall settings for tables of aspects, hotspots, and arcs as well as ephemerides and filter scripts.
+The presets functionality enables you to save and recall study parameter settings, including aspects, hotspots, arcs, ephemerides, and filter scripts.

 📄️ Study Parameters